-Our partnership with Tech Against Terrorism
+Partnership with Tech Against Terrorism

 Knowledge sharing is one of the key areas of focus for the GIFCT.
-Although our companies have been sharing best practices around counterterrorism for several years, in recent months the GIFCT has provided a more formal structure to accelerate and strengthen this work, in particular focusing on knowledge sharing with smaller tech companies.
+Our companies have been sharing best practices around counterterrorism for several years, in recent months the GIFCT has provided a more formal structure to accelerate and strengthen this work, in particular focusing on knowledge sharing with smaller tech companies.
 One of the GIFCT's key partners in enhancing our work in this area is Tech Against Terrorism.

 - Provide practical resources and guidance whilst promoting knowledge-sharing within the tech industry

 - Offer a think tank environment and encourage peer learning and support